ayushxpatne/ayushxpatne.github.io/blogs/social-media-algorithm.md

-# I Never Understood How Social Media Algorithms Worked, So I Made One

 ## Introduction
 I never really understood how the social media algorithms worked, and..
 Why does it know me so well?
 What makes anything go viral? and why do I spend hours on it?